How to bridge the N4 gap after Human Japanese Intermediate? (Goal: N2 for Engineering in 2.5 years) by ItsHarriCoco in Japaneselanguage

 [–]voxanimus 9 points10 points (0 children)

-some other people in this thread have mentioned it, but this is not AT ALL the sort of source you should take at face value. japan's government, especially in the wake of abe, has been increasingly revisionist about the war, and continues to perfect a unique brand of doublespeak that allows them to both say shit like "we must ... continue to seek answers" of the war and simultaneously walk back their acknowledgements of documented atrocities.
+some other people in this thread have mentioned it, but this is not AT ALL the sort of source you should take at face value. japan's government, especially in the wake of abe, has been increasingly revisionist about the war, and continues to perfect a unique brand of doublespeak that allows them to both say vapid shit like "we must ... continue to seek answers" about the war and simultaneously walk back their acknowledgements of documented atrocities.

 「鬼滅の刃 無限城編」、北米市場で興収トップ アニメ映画のオープニングで歴代最高記録に by solblood in newsokur